WordPress Tutorial #14, Updated for the Gutenberg WordPress Editor

 Back when version 3.9 was the latest and greatest from WordPress, I wrote a post called Don’t Screw Up the Code: How to Copy and Paste Text into WordPress.

 With WordPress version 5.0 (as I write this, we’re at 5.1), everything changed.
-This is an updated tutorial on how to copy and paste content into WordPress posts and pages using the new Gutenberg editor.
+This is an updated tutorial on how to copy and paste content into WordPress posts and pages using the new Gutenberg block editor.
 If you’re still using the Classic Editor, though, follow the old instructions.

 Gutenberg will smoothly take your pasted copy — from a Google Document, Word, Apple Pages, Evernote, and more — and render it into a (mostly) properly formatted WordPress page or post.